 This course is available in three formats: online, in-class (4 days total) or home study.
 It meets the mandatory Entry Level Training requirements as described by the Alberta Environment provincial certification guidelines.

 The in-class course is split into two parts (two days each), and provides information on the operation of all Class I systems or facilities.
 It is also intended as preparation for the Level I Government certification exams.

-NOTE: Applicants who wish to write the certification exam must qualify and MUST apply to Alberta Environment prior to the deadline for their preferred exam or during the application window for online exams.
+NOTE: Applicants who wish to write the certification exam must qualify and MUST apply to Alberta Environment prior to the deadline during the application window for exams.
 To qualify, successful completion of this course must be achieved prior to the submission of the certification exam application (paper or online) and the course completion certificate must be uploaded with the application.
 Applicants will also need one year of recognized experience to qualify for the certification exam.